FAITH AND WORKS

 The acts of the sinful nature are obvious: sexual immorality, impurity and debauchery; Idolatry and witchcraft; hatred, discord, jealousy, fits of rage, selfish ambition, dissensions, factions and envy; drunkenness, orgies, and the like.
 I warn you, as I did before, that those who live like this will not inherit the kingdom of God.
 (Galatians 5:19-21)

-In both cases, those who either are Jews or are being influenced by Jews.
-In both instances he is writing to Christians—Jews and Gentiles.
+Who is Paul writing to?
+In both cases, those who are either Jews or are being influenced by Jews.
+In both instances, he is writing to Christians — Jews and Gentiles.

 I do not know where Paul got the idea of the sinful nature or of the works of the flesh.
 Do you?
 Did he derive these from the Law of Moses?
-It does not seem so for he did not mention Sabbath-breaking, or eating pork, or lack of circumcision as being sin.
+It does not seem so for he did not mention Sabbath-breaking, or eating pork, or lack of circumcision as being sin in Galatians

 Do not be deceived: God cannot be mocked.
 A man reaps what he sows.
 The one who sows to please his sinful nature, from that nature will reap destruction; the one who sows to please the Spirit, from the Spirit will reap eternal life.
 (Galatians 6:7,8)

-According to the eleventh chapter of the Book of Hebrews, faith is obedience to God’s personal revelation to individuals.
-It is noteworthy that every one of the individuals of the eleventh chapter of Hebrews lived prior to the new covenant.
+According to Hebrews chapter 11, faith is obedience to God’s personal revelation to individuals.
+It is noteworthy that every one of the individuals in the eleventh chapter of Hebrews lived prior to the new covenant.
 So we cannot confine faith to the new covenant.

 But can faith be obedience to the written Word of God as well as to a personal revelation?
 I believe it can.
 So obedience to a personal revelation is not the key to the definition of faith.
 Faith comprises both obedience to personal revelation from God and obedience to the written Word of God.

-We follow this up by stating that this is all there is to salvation.
-When we place our trust in what the Bible says about the Lord Jesus we are saved whether or not we live in a godly fashion.
+We are to place our trust in what the Bible says about the Lord Jesus Christ.
+When we do this, we are saved.
+In fact [some teachers claim], if we make a profession of faith in Christ once, we can never be lost to the purposes of God.
+This is all there is to salvation.
+When we place our trust in what the Bible says about the Lord Jesus, we are saved whether or not we live in a godly fashion.
 We are saved by faith and not by works of righteousness we have done.

-And yet the Apostle Paul declared that if we live according to our sinful nature we will die spiritually.
+That is a serious error!
+But the apostle Paul declared that if we live according to our sinful nature, we will die spiritually.

-My knowledge of Christian teaching is limited, it is true.
-But let me say I never have heard a resolution of the seeming contradiction in Paul’s teaching of grace and Paul’s teaching of spiritual death through obedience to the impulses of the sinful nature.
+Though my knowledge of today’s Christian teaching is incomplete, let me say I never have heard a resolution of the seeming contradiction in Paul’s teaching of grace and Paul’s teaching of spiritual death through obedience to the impulses of the sinful nature.
 Have you?

 For all have sinned and fall short of the glory of God, (Romans 3:23)

 Secondly, no person can succeed as a disciple apart from doing his or her best to live righteously.
-It is true we have to pray for help if we are to keep the commandments of the New Testament.
-It is true also that as Christ is formed in us it becomes increasingly easy to do what Christ and His Apostles commanded.
+It is true we must pray for help if we are to keep the commandments of the New Testament.
+Note that as Christ is formed in us, it becomes increasingly easy to do what Christ and His apostles commanded.

 And are justified freely by his grace through the redemption that came by Christ Jesus.
 (Romans 3:24)